confluentinc/ksql/docs/operate-and-deploy/installation/upgrading.md

 ## Upgrade notes

 ### Upgrading from ksqlDB 0.9.0 to 0.10.0

-!!! important
-    ksqlDB 0.10.0 is not backward compatible.
-Do not upgrade in-place.

 The following changes in SQL syntax and functionality may mean SQL statements that ran previously no longer run.